4GeeksAcademy/Tapin/README.md

 **[Join our Discord Community](https://discord.gg/gk8jAdXWmj)** - A growing community for AI enthusiasts!
 Get help, share ideas, explore AI agents & frameworks, collaborate on tech projects, enjoy hobbies, and help each other succeed.
 Whether you're stuck on BMad, building your own agents, or just want to chat about the latest in AI - we're here for you! **Some mobile and VPN may have issue joining the discord, this is a discord issue - if the invite does not work, try from your own internet or another network, or non-VPN.**

-⭐ **If you find this project helpful or useful, please give it a star in the upper right hand corner!** It helps others discover BMAD-METHOD™ and you will be notified of updates!
+â­ **If you find this project helpful or useful, please give it a star in the upper right hand corner!** It helps others discover BMAD-METHODâ„¢ and you will be notified of updates!

 ## Overview

-**BMAD-METHOD™'s Two Key Innovations:**
+**BMAD-METHODâ„¢'s Two Key Innovations:**

 **1. Agentic Planning:** Dedicated agents (Analyst, PM, Architect) collaborate with you to create detailed, consistent PRDs and Architecture documents.
 Through advanced prompt engineering and human-in-the-loop refinement, these planning agents produce comprehensive specifications that go far beyond generic AI task generation.